 Permission for Treatment: The information provided on this form is correct to the best of my knowledge.
-By my signature below, I hereby grant permission and authorize the provision of emergency medical or mental health treatment for minors/students who require care or become ill or injured while participating in a University of Notre Dame du Lac sponsored Program and when parents or guardians can not be reached.
+By my signature below, I hereby grant permission and authorize the provision of emergency medical or mental health treatment for minors/students who require care or become ill or injured while participating in a University of Notre Dame du Lac sponsored Program.

 Release of Information: By my signature below, I authorize the University of Notre Dame to release medical or mental health information regarding the above named minor/student to any person or entity to whom the University of Notre Dame refers the minor/student for medical or mental health treatment.

 TO GRANT CONSENT I, Parent First Last of City, State do hereby state that I am the parent or legal guardian of Child First Last, a minor.